-ABMS defines "board eligibility" as the period of time between when a physician completes an accredited residency program and when initial certification in a specialty is achieved.
+ABMS defines board eligibility as the period of time between when a physician completes an ACGME-accredited residency program and when initial certification in a specialty or subspecialty is achieved.

 The ABMS Board Eligibility Policy for Specialty Certification (effective January 1, 2012) and the ABMS Eligibility Policy for Subspecialty Certification (effective January 1, 2018) places limits on this time period.
-These policies recognize physicians’ need to use the term "board eligible" as a way to signal their preparations for specialty and subspecialty certification.
-At the same time, it closes off the potential for abuse through use of the term indefinitely.
+These policies enable the ABMS Member Boards to set parameters for how candidates can use the term board eligible as a way to signal their preparations for certification while at the same time closing off the potential for abuse through using the term indefinitely.

 Policy in Practice